lswifty2017/beach-ballerinas/content/about/attitude-ettiquette.md

 title: Attitude & Ettiquette
 description: At Beach Ballerinas we create a loving and nurturing atmosphere when sharing the love of dance to each child.
-This is present from the moment little dancers take a step into the studio, making sure all our classes and fun and enjoyable for each individual.
+This is present from the moment little dancers take a step into the studio.
 These etiquettes can all help make the dance studio a fun and safe learning environment for everyone…
 values:
   - value: Leave dangling or sharp jewellery at home or in your bag
   - value: Leave food and drinks (unless closed water bottle) out of the dance studio